reshamas/reshamas.github.io/_posts/2019-07-01-rethinking-mentoring-in-data-science.md

 A mentor does not have to be in data science.
 One of my key confidants is a college friend who works in government, hundreds of miles away from me, doing non-quantitative work.
 I often share workplace dilemnas with her via phone calls and her perspectives are insightful and useful.

-Just as in transfer learning, we can transfer knowledge from one machine learning task to another application, we can do the same in mentoring.
+Just as in transfer learning where we transfer knowledge from one machine learning task to another application, we can do the same with mentoring expertise.

 ### Think All Genders